The Who's who and what they do on PICU.

 Helping children and young people admitted to PICU with serious illnesses or after big operations.
 There are lots of ways in which we can help you regain function and independence.
 They can help by:

-- addressing breathing difficulties & helping keep lungs clear
+- addressing breathing difficulties and helping keep lungs clear

 - providing exercises to help get stiff or weak limbs moving and stronger